mythaxis/mythaxis.github.io/content/issue-24/Thy Servant Death.md

 Ripples of his decree spread throughout the countryside.
 That nightfall Oola-Saggath (who indeed went by many names) returned to court, descending on a thunderous pitch-black pall that would not abate for seven generations.

 -

-***Scott J. Couturier*** *is a poet and prose writer of the weird, grotesque, liminal, and darkly fantastic.
-His work has appeared in numerous venues, including* [The Audient Void](https://theaudientvoid.bigcartel.com/), [Spectral Realms](https://www.hippocampuspress.com/journals/spectral-realms), [Eye To The Telescope](http://eyetothetelescope.com/), [The Dark Corner Zine](http://thedarkcornerzine.limitedrun.com/), [Space and Time Magazine](https://spaceandtime.net/), *and* [Weirdbook](http://weirdbook-magazine.com/); *his fiction has been repeatedly featured in the* Test Patterns *and* Pulps *anthologies from [Planet X Publications](http://planetxpublications.blogspot.com/).
-He currently lives an obscure reverie in the wilds of northern Michigan with his partner/live-in editor and two cats, and you can find him on [Facebook](https://www.facebook.com/scottjcouturier/).*